rafapages/SSMVtex/README.md

 [Seamless, Static Multi-Texturing of 3D Meshes] (http://onlinelibrary.wiley.com/doi/10.1111/cgf.12508/abstract)

+## Build

+To fill in yet…

 ## Usage

 	multitex [options] <fileNameIn> <fileNameCam> <fileNameImageList> [<fileNameOut> <fileNameTexOut>]

-* <fileNameIn> is the name of the input text file containing the 3D scene described in OBJ format.
+* <fileNameIn> The name of the input text file containing the 3D scene described in OBJ format.
 Extension : obj.
-* <fileNameCam> is the name of the input text file containing the camera calibration matrices.
+* <fileNameCam> The name of the input text file containing the camera calibration matrices.
 Extension: txt.
-* <fileNameImageList> is the name of the input text file containing the list of images that will be used for texturing the mesh.
+* <fileNameImageList> The name of the input text file containing the list of images that will be used for texturing the mesh.
 Extension: txt.
-* <fileNameOut> is the name of the output text file that'll be created containing the textured model -- if not specified, it'll be built by appending "options" to <fileNameIn>.
+* <fileNameOut> The name of the output text file that'll be created containing the textured model -- if not specified, it'll be built by appending "options" to <fileNameIn>.
 Extensions: vrml, obj or ply.
-* <fileNameTexOut> is the name of the output customized texture that'll be created, -- if not specified, it'll be built by appending "options" to <fileNameIn>.
+* <fileNameTexOut> The name of the output customized texture that'll be created, -- if not specified, it'll be built by appending "options" to <fileNameIn>.
 Extension: jpg.

-Options:
+- Options:
 * -{n|b|a|l}	Assing cameras to triangles using (n) their normals, (b) their normals using the baricenter technique, (a) their area,(l)	or their area taking occlusions into account.
 Default: l.
 * -{m|s}	Input value is (m) common 3D mesh or (s) a splat based 3D mesh.
 Default: m
 * -{1-9}	If B option has been chosen, this argument indicates the maximum amount of images per triangle used in order to create	the customized texture.
 Default: 1.